Skip to main content

 • Reading contract configuration values

-• Fetching owner or admin addresses
+• Fetching pool or pair addresses from a factory

 subgraph.yaml